prolfqua/prolfquapp/README.md

 ./prolfqua_dea.sh -i data_dir/ -d annotation.xlsx -y config.yaml -w NameOfAnalysis -s DIANN
 ```

-This will generate a folder which starts with "DEA_" and writes all the analysis results and used input data into it.
+This will generate a subfolder which starts with "DEA_" and writes all the analysis results as well as the input data.

 ## ASMS poster:  Streamlining Protein Differential Expression Analysis in Core Facilities